felixmkoch/buildyn/README.md

 ### Installation via Pip

-We distribute the newest version of this package over PyPI.
+We distribute the newest version of this package over PyPI [available in future releases].

 ```bash
 pip install buildyn